 This season, give your child the gift of chess and find step-by-step learning videos in our Talented and Gifted app!
-Now for a limited time, score sweet holiday savings and subscribe today for only $49.99 for the entire first year!
+Now for a limited time, score sweet holiday savings and subscribe today for the entire first year!

 The answer resides in the game of chess itself.
 Teaching chess to kids is as simple as starting with its history!
 Chess has been a favorite game around the world for hundreds of years for good reason.
 Not only is it intriguing to play, but it has a rich history across world cultures!

 Let’s dive deeper and explore 10 cool facts about the history of chess that will fascinate your little learner and keep him or her motivated while learning to play!

 Chess is one of the oldest known games in the world!

 Most people already know that the game of chess is old, but most don’t know that the game can be traced back at least 1500 years!
 The game is thought to have originated around 600 AD, well before the middle ages.
 Back then, the game was known as Chaturanga, and it wasn’t quite like the game we play today.